Title: Waterfall Beginnings

 When I hit the trunk, the air in my lungs is violently pushed out with an "Umph", at the same time I feel a sharp pain shoot up my arm just as my truck crashes into the front end of the police cruiser, while subtly hearing the door to the station fly open and hit the outside wall.

 As I am gliding down the side of the car toward the ground I hear, "BELLA!"
 Hearing Dad's panicked voice makes my heart clutch from the distress in it.
 I put out my left arm in hopes to help cushion the fall.
-Hitting the ground, I immediately regret that decision when I feel another sharp pain shoot through my arm as my left hip hits the ground with a thud, followed by my thigh and ankle.
+Hitting the ground, I immediately regret the decision when I feel another sharp pain shoot through my arm as my left hip hits the ground with a thud, followed by my thigh and ankle.

 I watch the truck settle just inches from where I land and smell the distinct scent of blood.
 With heavy breathes, I search out the source of the blood, but all I see is a short fragment of metal jutting out just above the wheel well of the car.
 As much as I am trying to fight my weakness for the smell of hemoglobin, my short, quick breathes are not helping me to remain conscious and then I realize there is something wet running down my face… blood.
 Before I pass out, I catch the panicked voice of my father heading my way.